No matter how many people try, it will never be possible to see the entire outer space in its entirety.

-The spots of light that Hubble studied were other galaxies, each filled with stars, planets, and a variety of other cosmic objects.
+The spots of light that Hubble studied were other galaxies, each filled with stars, planets and a variety of other space objects.

 As it turns out, the space is much larger than previously thought.
 The part of space that we can see is called the observable universe.
 The observable universe can even be measured.